passy/ChitChat.js/README.md

     * note2: ChitChat.js is dependant on jQuery.
 JQuery must be loaded before loading ChitChat.js
   2. add code to notify ChitChat.js when a user logs into your site.
 Use ChitChat function:
 <pre><code>chatterApp.setUsername(username, callback)</code></pre>
     If  the login does not cause a new page to load, no callback needs to be passed to setUsername.
 If login will require a new page to load, use the form submission as the callback.
-This allows the ChitCHat.js node.js app to recognize the user login event before the page refreshes In the simplest case, a user will visit a sign in/sign up page and then be rerouted to a new page.
+This allows the ChitChat.js server time to recognize the user login event before the page refreshes (should be wicked fast).
+In the simplest case, a user will visit a sign in/sign up page and then be rerouted to a new page.
 If this is the use case for your app, use code similar to example below:
     <pre><code>&lt;script&gt;
         var form = $("#new_user"); // set form to the signin/signup form
         $(form).on("submit", function(e) {